 A critical component to your digital marketing tactics is Text Ads.
 These are ‘text ads’ that show up on top of the search page result with your products and shop details.
-Your ads are quite limited in it’s creative potential one because there are no visuals but also due to the character cap on the different components of the ad.
-In saying that, they tend to be highly effective especially if they are showing at the top of the 1st page results and given that your target audience is qualified and have enough purchase intent.
+Your ads are quite limited in their creative potential one because there are no visuals but also due to the character cap on the different components of the ad.
+In saying that, they tend to be highly effective especially if they are showing at the top of the 1st-page results and given that your target audience is qualified and have enough purchase intent.

 - Shopping Ads

 If you are in the e-commerce space, the effectiveness of your digital marketing tactics will significantly depend on how good your Shopping Ads strategy is.
 Similar to Text Ads, Shopping Ads are very effective with the added benefit of showing a visual element which is the product image.
 These are synced via the Google Merchant centre or any other search engine merchant centre with your website product listing.
-You’ll need to create an account and create a feed that syncs with the merchant centre your products listing which will update regularly to ensure that your shopping Ads are showing the latest images, prices, title, description, etc. For most e-commerce stores, a combination of Text Ads and Shopping Ads will play very well and get you the right audience you need to boost your sales.
+You’ll need to create an account and create a feed that syncs with the merchant centre of your products listing which will update regularly to ensure that your shopping Ads are showing the latest images, prices, title, description, etc. For most e-commerce stores, a combination of Text Ads and Shopping Ads will play very well and get you the right audience you need to boost your sales.

 Google Display Ads

 Facebook has some of the most awesome tools for e-commerce stores to generate sales and grow their business.
-Starting with Audience targeting, you can zoom-in on people who are like pages of competitor brands, who follow a certain trend and of course all the other demographic targeting features.
+Starting with Audience targeting, you can zoom in on people who are like pages of competitor brands, who follow a certain trend and of course all the other demographic targeting features.
 That’s just one way of targeting people.
 You could also create audiences of people who visited your store for remarketing and you could also find new audiences using the lookalike audience option.

 The Facebook pixel and events management tool allow you to build and visualise sales funnels to understand where the bottlenecks are and re-target people based on their purchase history and behaviour.

 Facebook Message Ads are a great way of connecting with buyers and answering their questions and help them find the right product.
-You can connect people to the Facebook Messenger or even WhatsApp Business number.
+You can connect people to Facebook Messenger or even WhatsApp Business number.

 There is a lot to do with Facebook marketing.
 You can find a detailed guide on how to use Facebook in this post.

 Instagram is the queen of e-commerce ad channels.
 There many e-commerce businesses that grew their entire sales channel through Instagram.
-Because Instagram by nature is a platform that highly relies and focuses on the visual component of content, it’s a must for any e-commerce business.
+Because Instagram by nature is a platform that highly relies and focuses on the visual component of the content, it’s a must for any e-commerce business.